The competition for 2025-26 is now open

-To apply for a NINE ESRC studentship, you will need to submit the following documents, some of which are beyond the usual institutional requirements for applicants:
+To apply for a NINE DTP studentship, you will need to submit the following documents, some of which are beyond the usual institutional requirements for applicants:

 1 The NINE DTP nomination form